mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 | 0 | 3 | 1 |
 * `Statement ID` Int.
 Index of the statement.
 * `Labeler ID` Int.
 Index of the labeler (worker).
 * `Label` Int.
-The label given by the worker to the statement or task.
+The label given by the worker to the statement or the task.

 ## Licensing & Citing
 When using or building upon the data in an academic publication, please consider citing as follows: